-At yovisto you can learn more about the beginnings of the Internet in the historic documentary ‘Computer Networks: Heralds of the Resource Sharing‘, where you will meet some of the early internet pioneers in person, such as J. C. R. Licklider, Larry Roberts or Robert Taylor.
+At yovisto academic video search you can learn more about the beginnings of the Internet in the historic documentary ‘Computer Networks: Heralds of the Resource Sharing‘, where you will meet some of the early internet pioneers in person, such as J. C. R. Licklider, Larry Roberts or Robert Taylor.

 References and Further Reading:

 - Kleinrock, Leonard.
 “The Day the Infant Internet Uttered its First Words“.
 UCLA.

 - Ch.
 Meinel, H. Sack: Internetworking: Technological Foundations and Applications, Springer (2013)